The King and his second wife have been close for fifty years, but royal fans are wondering when King Charles married Camilla.

 For the blessing, Camilla changed into a pale blue and gold Anna Valentine gown with a matching chiffon coat.
 She complimented the ensemble with another headdress by Phillip Treacy - a gold leaf feather crown finished with Swarovski diamonds.

 As part of the service - and is tradition on a royal wedding day - Camilla received her new title.
 The late Queen confirmed this as Her Royal Highness, the Duchess of Cornwall.
-This compliments her husband's title who is known as the Duke of Cornwall and is in charge of the duchy.
+This compliments her husband's title as the Duke of Cornwall.

 After the service, the newlyweds departed for Windsor Castle for their wedding reception, hosted by the Queen.
 Held in the State Apartments, guests enjoyed egg and cress sandwiches, mini Cornish pasties and scones.